Hider in the House

 Hider in the House is a British children's game show presented by Jason King and Joel Ross (aka JK and Joel).
 In the programme, a celebrity has to be hidden in a family's house by three children and a parent.
-If the family has fewer than three children, they use friends or related children to make up the numbers.
+If the family has fewer than three children, they use friends or related children.
 The other parent of the family thinks they are taking part in a totally different programme.
-The children involved must undergo a series of tasks to win prizes which they will receive if the unaware parent does not work out what is really happening.
-The tasks are sometimes very messy or involve getting the unaware parent to do strange things.
+The children involved must undergo a series of tasks to win prizes which they will receive if the parent does not realise what is really happening.

 The format, which was devised by Eyeworks UK, won the Best Entertainment prize at the 2008 Rose d'Or ceremony.

 Series history

 In late 2006, CBBC put an advert on their website for families wishing to take part in a new Saturday morning gameshow, advertised as Our House.
-This was in fact the cover show for Hider in the House.
-The first series was shown on Saturdays between 9am and 10am on BBC Two and the CBBC Channel.
-The first episode was shown on 17 February 2007 and the first series finished on 30 June 2007.
+This was the cover show for Hider in the House.
+The first series was shown on Saturdays between 9 am and 10 am on BBC Two and the CBBC Channel.
+The first episode was shown on 17 February 2007, and the first series finished on 30 June 2007.
 The second series was shown from 6 January 2008 to 1 June 2008.
 It was changed from Saturday to Sunday because of Basil's Swap Shop.